Infidelity: Workplace issues

 As the number of women in the workforce increases to match that of men, researchers expect the likelihood of infidelity will also increase with workplace interactions.
 Wiggins and Lederer (1984) found that opportunities to engage in infidelity were related to the workplace where nearly one half of their samples who engaged in infidelity were involved with coworkers.
 A study done by McKinnish (2007) found that those who work with a larger fraction of workers of the opposite sex are more likely to be divorced due to infidelity.
-Kuroki found married women were less likely to have a workplace affair, whereas self-employed individuals are more likely.
+Kuroki found that married women were less likely to have a workplace affair, whereas self-employed individuals are more likely.
 In 2000, Treas and Giesen found similar results where sexual opportunities in the workplace increased the likelihood of infidelity during the last 12 months.

 Adulterous office romances are widely considered to be unhelpful to business and work relationships, and superior-subordinate relationships are banned in 90% of companies with written policies regarding office romance.
 Companies cannot ban adultery, as, in all but a handful of states, such regulations would run afoul of laws prohibiting discrimination on the basis of marital status.
 Firings nonetheless often occur on the basis of charges of inappropriate office conduct.

 Academics and therapists say cheating is probably more prevalent on the road than close to home.
 The protection of the road offers a secret life of romance, far from spouses or partners.
 Affairs range from one-night stands to relationships that last for years.
 They are usually with a co-worker, a business associate or someone they repeatedly encounter.

 Another reason for the development of office romances is the amount of time co-workers spend together.
 Spouses today often spend more time with co-workers in the office than with each other.
 A Newsweek article notes, "Nearly 60 percent of American women work outside the home, up from about 40 percent in 1964.
 Quite simply, women intersect with more people during the day than they used to.
 They go to more meetings, take more business trips and, presumably, participate more in flirtatious water-cooler chatter."

 According to Debra Laino in an article for Shave, some of the reasons women cheat at the workplace are because "women are disproportionately exposed to men in the workplace, and, as a direct consequence, many have more options and chances to cheat."